drubb/drupal-gitpod/README.md

 ## Requirements

 * You need a (free) account on [Gitpod](https://gitpod.io), and need to login there using an account on GitHub, GitLab or Bitbucket.
+* Your code needs to be compatible with MySQL 8

 ## How does it work?